 filtered output #2b:

-- This output still goes to a 4-way splitter and feeds the
+- This output still goes to a 4-way splitter of which two ports are used to feed the

 "AM-160-120M" receiver and the 25 and 19 meter SWBC receivers.

 Band-pass filter/attenuator modules for the RTL-SDR dongles: